 Fold the bottom third of the dough so it covers the raisins you just added.
 The flip the dough over.

-When the Stollen is finished baking, melt 1/4 cup butter and brush half of it over the top of the bread.
+When the Stollen is finished baking and has cooled a bit, melt butter and brush half of it over the top of the bread.

 Then brush the rest of the melted butter over the top (yep, over the first layer of butter and sugar).

-Sift another 1/4 cup of powdered sugar over the top.
-Let the Stollen cool.
+Sift the rest of the powdered sugar over the top.
+The let the Stollen cool completely.